-- Provide 4 articles a year in Spanish newspapers. - Provide a translation mode for SWMPC website. - Attend training activities that focus on civil rights and public involvement initiatives. - Annual Title VI report to MDOT. - Update participation and other SWMPC websites. - Annual review of Public Participation Plan - Complete and distribute transportation newsletter quarterly.
+- Provide 4 articles a year in Spanish newspapers. - Provide a translation mode for SWMPC website. - Attend training activities that focus on civil rights and public involvement initiatives. - Annual Title VI report to MDOT. - Update participation and other SWMPC websites. - Annual review of Public Participation Plan

-- Update SWMPC database of collected names and organizations. - Continue to develop graphs and maps to explain transportation process.
+- Update SWMPC database of collected names and organizations, with a particular focus on improving contacts across schools and church groups. - Continue to develop graphs and maps to explain transportation process.